cwcyau/group-information/README.md

 Managed working hours will only be used where suitable and sufficient progress is not being made with your work.

-## Group Calendar
+### Group Calendar

-There is a group calendar where you can add
+There is a Google-based group calendar where I will add key dates and activities.
+You can also add your own information (e.g. absences) to this calendar.

 ### Leave of absence